glyg/pelican_damcb/content/gathering_thoughts.md

 thick, and about 200 µm in diameter), they contract and pull on their neighbors, initiating changes in the tissue properties.

-In this presentation, I will describe how we use python to develop a numerical model of this epithelium.
+>In this presentation, I will describe how we use python to develop a numerical model of this epithelium.
 The [leg-joint](https://github.com/glyg/leg-joint) module is based on Tiago Peixoto's [graph-tool](http://graph-tool.skewed.de) library, and uses SciPy optimization routines to perform the gradient descent at the core of the dynamical simulation.
 The following topics will be discussed:

-* Visualization: plain matplotlib vs [vispy](http://vispy.org) vs [Blender](http://www.blender.org).
+>* _Visualization_: plain matplotlib vs [vispy](http://vispy.org) vs
+  [Blender](http://www.blender.org).

-* Performance: can we go from 24 hrs per simulation to less than 1?
+>* _Performance_: can we go from 24 hrs per simulation to less than 1?
   The pure python vectorization and BoostPython/CGAL routes.

-* Future plans: towards a biological tissue physics engine.
+>* _Future plans_: towards a biological tissue physics engine.

-The code is showcased in a series of Jupyter Notebooks that can be browsed [here](http://nbviewer.ipython.org/github/glyg/leg-joint/tree/master/notebooks/).
+>The code is showcased in a series of Jupyter Notebooks that can be browsed [here](http://nbviewer.ipython.org/github/glyg/leg-joint/tree/master/notebooks/).

-### What's new since this was written
+The three points above deserve some developments, so I'll do 3 posts, not in the original order, though.

+1. Performance - this post
+2. Future plans - not so future anymore - next post
+3. Visualization (where I'm least advanced) - the third one

+### The pitfalls of research driven developments

 The `leg_joint` code was developed while our understanding of the biology was progressing at a fast pace, as Magali's team accessed new genetic tools and gradually improved the fluorescence microscopy images of the drosophila's leg disk.
 That left little room for API design, or optimization.
+I went for results straight ahead, tried to document and test, though not enough, but my time was well spent in maths (that bloody gradient), biology and getting correct figures.

+For the published version, getting a simulation of the full fold formation process takes about 24 hours on a single core, which is not sustainable ...

 #### Optimization